-There is limited research on the effectiveness of human-centered design in low-income countries, much less in malaria service provider behavior change.
-However, a review of health care interventions (including provider-facing ones) in both high and low-income settings found that studies comparing HCD interventions to traditional interventions showed greater satisfaction, usability, and effectiveness [48].
+There is limited research on the effectiveness of HCD in low-income countries, much less in malaria service provider behavior change.
+However, a review of health care interventions (including provider-facing ones) in both high and low-income settings found that studies comparing HCD interventions to traditional interventions showed greater satisfaction, usability, and effectiveness.

-Methods and tools for involving users can be drawn from many fields, including human-centered design, service design (a subset of HCD), participatory research, and communication.
+Methods and tools for involving users can be drawn from many fields, including HCD, service design (a subset of HCD), participatory research, and communication.
 See the Resources section for examples.

-Although involving communities/users is an acknowledged best practice in global health, it can be neglected in the rush to complete projects [49].
+Although involving communities/users is an acknowledged best practice in global health, it can be neglected in the rush to complete projects.
 However, involving users does not always need to take a lot of time.
 Gathering providers for formal or informal focus groups can be integrated into other monitoring or facility-based activities.
-Pretesting tools can take as little as a day, while a human-centered design sprint can take as little as 3-5 weeks (complex interventions, which may require multiple iterations, will take longer).
+Pretesting tools can take as little as a day, while an HCD sprint can take as little as three to five weeks (complex interventions, which may require multiple iterations, will take longer).

-- How to Test Creative Concepts - Demand for Health Services Field Guide: A Human-Centred Approach - The Field Guide to Human Centered Design - Service Design Tools - PSI Keystone Design Framework: Decide Phase Resources - PSI Keystone Design Framework: Design Phase Resources
+- How to Test Creative Concepts

+- Demand for Health Services Field Guide: A Human-Centered Approach

+- The Field Guide to Human Centered Design

+- Service Design Tools

+- PSI Keystone Design Framework: Decide Phase Resources